Personal & Business Tax Attorney in California

 There’s a lot of bad information out there about tax planning.
 For example, you may have heard that if you incorporate in the right state, for example, Nevada, you will pay less taxes.
 While there are circumstances in which this is true, those circumstances are rare.
 Nearly all California businesses will see little change to their taxes from incorporating in Nevada or another tax haven state.
 In fact, some will pay more taxes and fees to the government.

 The reality is that tax planning is a complex and important part of your business.
 What saves you a little money today might cost you a lot of money later and vice versa.
 Get the real story before you make decisions about your business structure.
-A knowledgeable tax lawyer can help you cut through the bad information and make an informed decision.
+A knowledgeable business tax attorney in California can help you cut through the bad information and make an informed decision.

 Personal Tax Planning